Elias-Belkheiri/Elias-Belkheiri/README.md

 ### Hi there 👋
-I'm Elias, an aspiring Software Engineer with a thirst for conquering the frontiers of technology.
+I'm Elias, an aspiring Software Engineer.
 Currently, I'm delving into the realms of Web Development, Low-Level Programming, and AI.

 🚀 MyToolbox:
 - Programming Languages: C, C++, TypeScript, Python